 If you are penalised for taking time off for IVF appointments in the early stages of IVF, this is likely to be sex discrimination if your employer would have responded differently to a man taking the same amount of time off.

 It won't be 'pregnancy discrimination' until after the transfer of the fertilised ovum into the uterus, creating a pregnancy.
-Take specialist advice as soon as possible.

 Even so, the European Court of Justice has ruled that, in the advanced stages of IVF (between the retrieval of the ova and the immediate transfer of the fertilised ova into the uterus), a woman is entitled to protection from negative treatment linked to IVF without having to compare herself with a man.
 This is because only women can undergo invasive IVF treatment.